The Oral Remarks Archive

 During a hearing on the maintainability of the Enforcement Directorate's Article 32 petition in relation to Mamata Banerjee's alleged interference in the raids against I-PAC.

-16 September 2025
+16 Sep 2025

 Go and ask the deity to do something.